bgpantojar/bgpantojar.github.io/about.md

 researcher at the Smart Structures Research Laboratory, University of Texas at Austin.

-My research is centered on the application of artificial intelligence, computer vision, machine learning, digital twins, and physics-based models to address engineering challenges related to construction automation, structural health monitoring, and digitalization.
+My research is centered on the application of artificial intelligence, computer vision, machine learning, digital twins, extended reality, and physics-based models to address engineering challenges related to construction automation, structural health monitoring, and digitalization.
 I also have experience in finite element methods for modeling reinforced concrete and masonry structures .
 As an educator, I have taught courses at both the bachelor’s and master’s levels, including differential calculus, mechanics of solids, structural analysis, computational methods,